 The Miracles of Jesus

-Jesus said, "…for if ye believe not that I am he, ye shall die in your sins" (Jn.
+Jesus said, " for if ye believe not that I am he, ye shall die in your sins" (Jn.
 8: 24).
 How do we know Jesus is the Christ, the Son of the living God?
 (Matt.
 16: 13, 14-17.)
 Beloved, one way to establish Jesus' Sonship (his deity) is by the miracles Jesus performed.
 One common word translated miracle (dunamis) is the source for our English word dynamite.
 Hence, a miracle is dynamic, we would say in English.
 New Testament miracles were call "signs" (semeion) because they verified and confirmed (Acts 2: 43, Heb.
 2: 4) and "wonders" (teras) because they made the observers marvel (Acts 2: 43, 7, 8).
 To avoid a lengthy dissertation regarding the nature and essential components of what constitutes a biblical miracle, allow me to simply suggest the following: A miracle is, first of all, a happening which involved the suspension or relaxing of the applicable physical and/or natural laws and the enacting of supernatural forces.
 Bible miracles sometimes involved the supernatural acceleration of natural laws (e.g. water to wine, Jn.
 2).
-Tomas Aquinas is attributed with having introduced the view that miracles are simply "outside of nature…by producing the effects of secondary causes without them."
+Tomas Aquinas is attributed with having introduced the view that miracles are simply "outside of nature by producing the effects of secondary causes without them."
 Some miracles not only involved being outside or above nature but were actually contrary to nature.
 Hence, Augustine's teaching, as I understand it, that biblical miracles did not conflict with nature appears faulty.
 Jesus' walking on water was certainly above the relevant natural laws (Matt.
 14: 22-33).
 It also entailed the suspension of the law of gravity.
 However, in addition to these basic elements, this miracle was against nature in that some rudimental laws of physics were violated.
 Some believe the greatest miracle Jesus performed was in feeding the five thousand.
 This miracle obviously involved Jesus' creative abilities (Mk.
 6: 37-44, cf. Col. 1: 16).

 Some of Jesus' miracles incorporated the natural.
 Jesus' birth was miraculous in that he was born of a virgin.
 However, the development and birth by his mother Mary was natural (Matt.
 1: 20, 23).
-In this study, though, we shall basically be using the term miracle in its simple usage of "…works of a supernatural origin and character, such as could not be produced by natural agents and means" (Expository Dictionary of New Testament Words).
+In this study, though, we shall basically be using the term miracle in its simple usage of " works of a supernatural origin and character, such as could not be produced by natural agents and means" (Expository Dictionary of New Testament Words).

 Jesus' life was characterized by undeniable miracles.
 He was born of a virgin, was resurrected, and ascended to heaven (Matt.
 1: 23, Matt.
 28: 6, Acts 1: 9, 10).
 We must realize, though, the Bible recognizes the existence of false miracles.
 These are called "lying wonders" (2 Thes.
 2: 9, 10).
 False religion does not possess the truth (God's word), therefore, they often attempt to convince people through deception, calling it a miracle (Rev. 13: 14, cp.
 Acts 17: 2, 3).